 DC has a tendency to change up their continuity on a more frequent basis than their competitors.
 Their original continuity came to an end in the mid-eighties with Crisis on Infinite Earths.
 From there, we began to see less of the camp superheroic stories that pervaded comic-books of that era, and more serious and hardcore storytelling, as evidenced by books such as Watchmen, The Dark Knight Returns and The Death of Superman.

-The most recent full-on change came in 2011, and although in the years since then minor edits to various character’s (such as Superman and Wonder Woman) continuity have been made, for the most part, the timeline for this new age of DC heroes started after the conclusion of a comic-book called Flashpoint and has remained fairly consistent every since (although DC seem to be trying to bleed in pre-Flashpoint continuity with their more recent initiatives).
+The most recent full-on change came in 2011, and although in the years since then minor edits to various character’s (such as Superman and Wonder Woman) continuity have been made, for the most part, the timeline for this new age of DC heroes started after the conclusion of a comic-book called Flashpoint and has remained fairly consistent ever since (although DC seem to be trying to bleed in pre-Flashpoint continuity with their more recent initiatives).

 Following Flashpoint, a new universe was created, in which the various heroes were younger and less experienced than their elder counterparts.
 The ‘starting point’ of sorts, following this upheaval was Justice League: Origin.

-In Justice League: Origin, we were presented with a universe that was mostly unfamiliar with superheroes, with characters like Batman and Green Lantern believed to be myths, Superman having just appeared in public, and Wonder Woman having just recently come to America.
+In Justice League: Origin, we were presented with a universe that was mostly unfamiliar with superheroes, with characters like Batman and Green Lantern believed to be myths, Superman having just appeared in public, and Wonder Woman has just recently come to America.